Kona Coffee Belt On Hawaii Island

-Kona Coffee Beans is the market name for coffee (Coffea arabica) that is 100% cultivated on the slopes of Hualalai‘s Kona Coffee Belt and Mauna Loa land in the North and South Kona Districts of the Big Island of Hawaii.
+Kona Coffee Belt is the market name for coffee (Coffea arabica) that is 100% cultivated on the slopes of Hualalai‘s Kona Coffee Belt and Mauna Loa land in the North and South Kona Districts of the Big Island of Hawaii.
 In It’s 100 percent pure form it leads as one of the most expensive coffees in the world backed up by fabulous flavor and lift.
 Only coffee 100% from the Kona coffee belt Districts can be described as “Kona” or “pure Kona”.
-The Kona coffee belt weather of sunny mornings, cloud or rain in the afternoon, little wind, and mild nights combined with the Kona coffee belt’s porous, mineral-rich volcanic soil create favorable coffee growing conditions.
-The loanword for coffee in the Hawaiian language is kope, pronounced kope.

 The coffee plant was brought to the Kona coffee belt district in 1828 by Samuel Reverend Ruggles from 100% Brazilian cuttings.
-English merchant Henry Nicholas moved and established Kona coffee as a recognized brand later in the 19th century.
-The extra fancy Store and Kona Coffee Belt Farm have since become favorites.
+English merchant Henry Nicholas moved and established Kona coffees as a recognized brand later in the 19th century.
+The Kona Coffee Belt Store and Farm have since become museum tours.

-The tradition of Kona coffee belt family farms continued throughout Kona.
+The tradition of Kona coffees belt family farms continued throughout Kona.
 The Japanese-origin families have been joined by Filipinos, mainland Americans, and Europeans.
 There are approximately 800 Kona coffee farms, with an average size of less than 5 acres (20,000 m2).
-In 1997 the total Kona coffee belt area was 2,290 acres (9 km2) and green Kona coffee production just over two million pounds.
+In 1997 the total Kona coffee belt area was 2,290 acres (9 km2) and green Kona coffees production just over two million pounds.

 Kona Coffee Belt Growing and processing